Attention Deficit Hyperactivity Disorder

 Procedure for Requesting an Appointment for ADHD:

-- Students seeking medication for the treatment of ADHD, either as an initial prescription or as a refill, are required to provide documentation of at least one of the following:
+- Students seeking medication for the treatment of ADHD are required to provide documentation of at least one of the following:

 - Neuropsychological testing by a psychologist supporting a diagnosis of ADHD